sopier/djangobook-Updated-to-1.8/third-edition/chapter_03.rst

 There are a few things to note:

-* Unless there is a good reason to do so, you are better off leaving ``DIRS`` empty.
+* Unless you are building a very simple program with no apps, you are better off leaving ``DIRS`` empty.
 The default settings file configures ``APP_DIRS`` to ``True``, so you are better off having a "templates" subdirectory in your Django app.
 More on why this is a good thing in Chapter 14.

 * If you want to have a set of master templates at project root, e.g.
   ``mysite/templates``, you *do* need to set ``DIRS``, like so::